Frequently Asked Questions

 How many students are there at LVCP?

-Currently there are just under 500 students at LVCP.
-We are graduating our first senior class in 2014.
-Projected enrollment for the 2014-15 school year is close to 600, which is our capacity.
+Currently there are approximately 320 students at LVCP.
+We are graduated our first senior class in 2014.

 Who is in charge of LVCP?